cpwr-devops/DevOps-Examples-Doc/docs/pipelines/basic_scenario.md

   - **Non-Jenkins pipeline**: For an example using [Azure DevOps Pipelines](./alternatives_to_jenkins.md#an-example-using-azure-devops-pipelines) - the [Compuware Command Line Interface](../apis/topaz_cli.md) and [REST APIs](../apis/rest_api.md) maybe used. [`mainframe_ispw`](https://github.com/cpwr-devops/DevOps-Examples/blob/master/src\misc-examples\AzureDevOps\PipelineYAML\mainframe_ispw.yaml) makes use of the CLI and REST API, using Powershell scripts "wrapped" around these calls.

 ### Step 1 - Retrieve mainframe sources
 The ultimate goal of this process is to use SonarQube quality gates to determine if the promoted code is ready to be released.
-For SonarQube to work, it needs the sources of the programs.
-These will be downloaded in one of the early steps (often the first step) of the pipeline.
+For SonarQube to work, it needs the source code.
+The source code will be downloaded in one of the early steps (often the first step) of the pipeline.

 ### Step 2 - Retrieve Topaz for Total Test Unit Tests
 As the Topaz for Total Test Unit Test assets are stored in a Git server repository, they need to be downloaded to the Jenkins workspace.